Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

    until you have collected that much data, then look at the results: the estimated lift is positive (or negative), but the confidence interval is too wide to exclude zero.
-So, you decide to continue running for a couple more weeks to "achieve significance"; if it then has an unambigiously positive lift, you ship it.
+So, you decide to continue running for a couple more weeks to "achieve significance"; if it then has an unambiguously positive lift, you ship it.

 The problem in both cases stems from the fact that early on in an experiment,